 Long-Term Cost Planning in Kentucky

-Assisted living should be evaluated as a multi-year financial commitment.
+Assisted living in Kentucky should be evaluated as a multi-year financial commitment.
+At $5,528 per month with a 5% annual increase, projected costs may look like:

-Over five years, cumulative spending may exceed $330,000, depending on care needs and rate increases.
+Over five years, cumulative spending may exceed $358,000, excluding additional care needs or care level transitions.

 How to Plan for Assisted Living Costs in Kentucky